zmalone/chef-web-docs/source/build-a-delivery-pipeline/aws/write-the-build-cookbook/5/_index.md

 ### Write the smoke recipe

 Smoke tests are meant to be fast so that you quickly receive feedback if the application or service is not working.
-For the Customers web application, we'll simply run cURL to verify that the home page comes up and that the server responds with 200 (OK) HTTP status code.
+For the Customers web application, we'll simply run cURL to verify that the home page comes up and that the server responds with a 200 (OK) HTTP status code.

 Write your `smoke` recipe like this.